Skip to main content

 Overview

-We welcome submissions from researchers and practitioners across academia and industry who are pushing the boundaries of what's possible with compound AI systems.
+We welcome submissions from researchers and practitioners across the full breadth of academia and industry who are pushing the boundaries of what's possible with compound AI systems.

 Topics of Interest